Invest in Best Mutual Funds &

 The National Pension Scheme is a pension program, a social security initiative by the Central Government.
-It is open to employees from public, private and unorganized sectors (except people from armed forces).
+It is open to employees from public, private and unorganized sectors (except people from the armed forces).
 The scheme encourages people to invest regularly in a pension account during their employment period.
-After retiring, the subscribers can take out a certain percentage of the corpus.
-They use the remaining amount as a regular pension.
+After retirement, the subscribers can take out a certain percentage of the corpus.
+They can use the remaining amount as a regular pension.

 Earlier, the scheme covered only Central Government employees.
 However, the PFRDA has made it open to all Indian citizens on a voluntary basis.
 NPS has immense value for anyone who works in the private sector and may require a regular pension after retirement.
 Portable across jobs and locations, it also comes with tax benefits specified under Section 80C and Section 80CCD.